Comparing differentiable logics for learning with logical constraints

 \emph{Modus Ponens} reasoning (affirming the antecedent) allows to infer $y$ from $x$.
 On the other hand, \emph{Modus Tollens} reasoning (denying the consequent) is used to infer $\lnot x$ from $\lnot y$.

 Due to the different notions of truth in DL2 and fuzzy logics, in the following we will not refer to truth values directly, but rather use the concept of \emph{confidence}.

 Modus Ponens reasoning needs to be able to increase the confidence in the consequent $y$, if the confidence in the antecedent $x$ is high.
 Modus Tollens reasoning needs to be able to decrease the confidence in the antecedent $x$, if the confidence in the consequent $y$ is low.
-Thus, in DL2, increasing the confidence in $\phi$ means decreasing the value of $\phi$, whereas in fuzzy logics, increasing the confidence in $\phi$ corresponds to increasing the value of $\phi$. \Cref{tab:derivatives_implications} lists derivatives of the DL2 and fuzzy implications, along with a description of their behaviour, and whether they permit Modus Ponens and Modus Tollens reasoning.
+Thus, due to their different interpretations of truth, in DL2, increasing the confidence in $\phi$ means decreasing the value of $\dl{\phi}{DL2}$, whereas in fuzzy logics, increasing the confidence in $\phi$ corresponds to increasing the value of $\dl{\phi}{FL}$.

+\Cref{tab:derivatives_implications} lists derivatives of the DL2 and fuzzy implications, along with a description of their behaviour, and whether they permit Modus Ponens and Modus Tollens reasoning.

 As noted by \citet{vankriekenAnalyzingDifferentiableFuzzy2022}, not only is most background knowledge phrased as implications, but also there are often far more negative examples than they are positive ones in \ac{ml} contexts, thus requiring Modus Tollens reasoning more frequently.
 Choosing a suitable implication that performs well in the presence of this Modus Ponens / Modus Tollens imbalance is thus an important task to guarantee best learning.